 Call on 0467 185 112 to schedule a consultation and find out more on how we help ensure a smooth and legally sound property transaction.

-Overview of Conveyancing in Australia
+Overview of Conveyancing in NSW

 Conveyancing is the legal process of transferring ownership of real estate from one party to another.
 In Australia, this process is governed by a combination of state and territory legislation, as well as common law principles.
 The Australian Registrars National Electronic Conveyancing Council (ARNECC) manages, in part, the regulatory framework for conveyancing.